 We use toys frequently on our cakes.
 We just run them through the dishwasher first.
 Here’s Ariel.

 This Ninjago cake was the only one I’ve ever made fondant for.
-I liked the way it turned out, but it was harder than most of our cakes.
-The directions for it are here.

 This little panda bear made with Ho-Ho’s and Junior Mint eyes is one my favorites.